Regenerative Land Management Training Program

 ARE YOU READY TO JOIN US?

-Checks and money orders should be made payable to Earth Activist Training and mailed to:
+Checks and money orders should be made payable to Earth Activist Training.
+Please contact us for special intructions.

 Check out the full schedule to find out when our programs and events are taking place.

 Want to be notified of EAT course updates and new program information?
 Sign up to join our list.